danielmeeusen/forismatic-api-quote-machine/README.txt

 # Forismatic API Quote Machine

-Available for preview at: https://dutchbones.github.io/forismatic-api-quote-machine/
+Available for preview at: https://danielmeeusen.github.io/forismatic-api-quote-machine/

 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/dutchbones/pen/wroxNN.

- Very basic Forismatic API quote generator done as part as part of the intermediate front end development projects for freecodecamp.com.
+ Very basic Forismatic API quote generator built as one of the intermediate front end development projects for freecodecamp.com.